-Required Readings
+Required Reading

-Each student is required to obtain from the NESA website the following documents: NSW Stage 6 Physics Syllabus and Stage 6 Support Materials https://syllabus.nesa.nsw.edu.au/physics-stage6/.
+Each student is required to obtain from the NESA website the following documents: Stage 4/5 Science Syllabus, and the Stage 4/5 Support Materials.

-It is not necessary to purchase Physics textbooks for this course.
+It is not necessary to purchase High School Science textbooks for this course.
 Textbooks will not usually be used during tutorials.